The 5 Secrets for Photorealism (Quick Answer)

 - Choose the right tool optimized for photorealistic results

 The key to success is combining these techniques rather than using them in isolation.
-Start with one tip, master it, then gradually incorporate the others until photorealistic results become your standard output.

 - Start with a basic photographic prompt